 Once stable communities with unique character and culture are being decimated by the increased cost of housing.
 Teachers, nurses, and grocery clerks are forced to commute far from their jobs just to live in an affordable apartment.
-The less fortunate are forced to sleep on couches, in cars, or can be seen on our streets.
+The less fortunate are forced to sleep on couches, in cars, or on our streets.

 We are in a state of crisis.
 It demands immediate, multi-pronged solutions that protect tenants, preserve existing affordable housing, and produce truly affordable housing.